welbinator/roadmapwp/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Added filters to each shortcode allowing users to hide them

+= 1.3.0 =
+* Added filter to restrict voting

 = 1.2.8 =
 * Hotfix to add some files that were mistakingly not included in previous release